-The past service costs have been estimated to take into account the impact of the McCloud judgment and have been included since 2018/19 and updated to reflect the proposed remedy outlined by the UK Government following the consultation during 2020.
+The past service costs have been estimated to take into account the impact of the McCloud judgment and have been included within the Pension Fund since 2018/19.
+These estimates have been updated to reflect the remedy outlined by the UK Government and the requisite changes to the Firefighters' Pension Scheme Regulations laid down by Welsh Ministers which came into force on 1st October 2023.